divyanshSR1502/Hello-World/README.md

 This is my repository on Git and a new start to new found interests

 Hello Humans!
-Divyansh here, I have recently started learning python and django to ass up to my professional skills.
+Divyansh here, I have recently started learning python and django to add up to my professional skills.
 I would love to learn this because I am not very good at coding.